nmshd/documentation/_docs_explore/52-connector.md

 ## Connector Database

-The Connector is powered by a MongoDB database.
-You can read more about it's configuration in the [database section of the Connector configuration guide]({% link _docs_integrate/11-connector-configuration.md %}#database).
+The Connector is using a MongoDB database to store its data.
+You can read more about its configuration in the [database section of the Connector configuration guide]({% link _docs_integrate/11-connector-configuration.md %}#database).

 ## Connector SDK